ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Validates if the VID is of configured length.
 1. If no length is configured, validates if VID length is of 16 digits
 1. Validates the VID by verifying the checksum
-1. Validates if the VID received follows the VID generation logic listed in User Story
+1. Validates if the VID received as per the VID generation logic

 1. Responds to the source with appropriate message and Raises an alert in case of listed exceptions